Esri/hub.js/docs/src/guides/concepts/catalog-collection.md

 // we can get the collection from the catalog via it's key property const collection = catalog.getCollection("webmaps");

+// searching the collection, constrains the search to the intersection
+// of the set of entities defined by the Catalog's item scope, and the
-const results = collection.search("water");
+// set of entities defined by the Collection's scope const results = collection.search("water");
 ```